I put this list of emotions and feelings together some years ago for use in my counselling sessions.

 Get an even bigger list for your clients or patients

-You can carry on 'googling' or save time and effort...
-Download my ready to use pro-checklist with more than double the feelings and emotions.
+You can carry on 'googling' or save time and effort and get a free copy of the complete list with more than double to feelings and emotions with my newsletter.